-This Guest Blog was written by Martin Aveling and published by Blood Lions with his permission.
+Written by Martin Aveling and published with permission.

 ‘The Artwork That Brought An End To The Captive Lion Industry’